aetperf/aetperf.github.io/_posts/2021-02-16-Optuna-+-GBoost-on-a-tabular-dataset.md

   <img width="400" src="/img/2021-02-16_01/logos.png" alt="Optuna + XGBoost logo">
 </p>

 The purpose of this Python notebook is to give a simple example of hyper-parameter optimization using Optuna and XGBoost.
-We are going to perform an univariate regression on tabular data.
+We are going to perform a regression on tabular data with single output.

 [XGBoost](https://github.com/dmlc/xgboost) is a well-known gradient boosting library, with some hyper-parameters, and [Optuna](https://github.com/optuna/optuna) is a powerful hyper-parameter optimization framework.
 Tabular data still are the most common type of data found in a typical business environment.